Condensed Matter Experimental Physics

 - Nano-materials and nano-devices: studies of physical mechanisms and applications in energy conversion/storage, nano-electronics, and biomolecular sensing.

-- Optical spectroscopies: microwave, infrared and visible optical spectroscopies of magnetic and electronic materials; time-resolved electron diffraction and optical spectroscopy.
+- Optical spectroscopies: microwave, infrared and visible optical spectroscopies of magnetic and electronic materials; time-resolved electron diffraction and optical spectroscopy; scanning nano-optical imaging and spectroscopy.

 - Soft condensed matter: studies of order and structure in complex fluid systems involving macromolecules, such as DNA, protein, micellar liquid crystals, and polymers.